SirGoodenough/HA_Blueprints/Automations/Octoprint_Additional_Buttons_Helper.md

 Type of blueprint: AUTOMATION

+What if I am having problems getting it going?

+> You can contact me for help, [see the links below](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Automations/Octoprint_Additional_Buttons_Helper.md#contacts).

 Why do I need this?

 > This is Blueprint is provided as a helper for people using the Octoprint Plugin called [OctoPrint-HomeAssistant](https://github.com/cmroche/OctoPrint-HomeAssistant).
 Within that Plugin there are several suggested Home Assistant Lovelace/Dashboard based functions, and this will build them all for you.